TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0H3216/driverlib/sysctl_power_policy_sleep_to_stop/README.md

 TIMG0 will toggle the LED2 constantly every 5000ms during both SLEEP and STOP.

-**Note**: When debugging the application, the power access port (PWR-AP) will force the device to remain active.
-In order to see full functionality of this example, it is recommended to terminate the debug session.
-Refer to the Debug section of the TRM for more information about debugging in low power modes.

 ## Peripherals, Pin Functions, MCU Pins, Launchpad Pins
 | Peripheral | Function | MCU Pin | Launchpad Pin | Launchpad Settings |
 | --- | --- | --- | --- | --- |